Meatloaf: Jewish cuisine

 In Ashkenazi Jewish cuisine, meatloaf is called Klops (קלופס) and can be served cold or hot.
 It is sometimes filled with whole boiled eggs.

 Middle East

-In Lebanon, kibbeh (ground beef or lamb mixed with Bulgar) can sometimes be formed into a loaf and baked.
+In Lebanon, kibbeh (ground beef or lamb mixed with bulgur wheat) can sometimes be formed into a loaf and baked.
 It is sometimes made from raw meat.

 North America

-Mexican meatloaf is known as albondigón and is small in size.

 The first recorded recipe for the modern North American meatloaf dates from the late 1870s.
 Those preparing the dish were told to chop up whatever meat was on hand, the meat most likely being beef.
 To that they added salt, pepper, onion, egg and milk-soaked bread.
 This meatloaf was originally served as a breakfast food.